yednaph/Linux-Command-Search/awk.md

 <b> `awk` </b>

-some example
+Some examples:

 # To sum integers from a file or stdin, one integer per line:
 printf '1\n2\n3\n' | awk '{ sum += $1} END {print sum}'

-# To use a specific character as separator to sum integers from a file or stdin:
+# To use a specific character as a separator to sum integers from a file or stdin:
 printf '1:2:3' | awk -F ":" '{print $1+$2+$3}'

 # To specify an output separator character: